capfredf/clang-repl-cc/content/_index.md

 1. In the submitted patch, we made every effort to integrate the component with the existing infrastructure while not reinventing the wheel.
-Starting from home-brewed code completion modules, it took multiple iterations for us to work out the current solution where ~ASTUnit::codeComplete~ is employed to do the heavy-lifting job.
+Starting from home-brewed code completion modules, it took multiple iterations for us to work out the current solution where `ASTUnit::codeComplete` is employed to do the heavy-lifting job.

-2. New completion contexts were added so the `Sema` can provide correct completion results for the new declaration kind that Clang-Repl uses model statements on the global scope.
+2. New completion contexts were added so the `Sema/CodeComplete*` can provide correct completion results for the new declaration kind that Clang-Repl uses model statements on the global scope.
 In a regular C++ file, expression statements are not allowed to appear at the top level.
 Therefore, `Sema` will exclude invalid